-You don’t need anything terribly fancy to make your Bastille Day party a smashing success – many of these items you may already have or can find them at your local craft store.
-I tied a red and white ribbon around a San Pellegrino bottle to start the bleu, blanc, rouge theme and achieve a European atmosphere.
+You don’t need anything terribly fancy to make your Bastille Day party a smashing success.
+Many of these items you may already have or can find them at your local craft store.
+I tied a red and white ribbon around a San Pellegrino bottle.
+And it started the bleu, blanc, rouge theme and achieved a European atmosphere.

 If you’ve been to France before, be sure to showcase your scrapbooks and trip photos either in a frame or with a clothespin.
 I found a mini chalkboard at a craft store and wrote bonjour on it.
 Near the end of a lengthy shopping trip to the craft store, my sister spotted blue, white and red bows and suggested I include them in my party.
 I strung them on twine to make a banner on the wall – so simple, so cute.

 If you’re a wannabe francophile like me, you have a smorgasbord of random French memorabilia.
 This is the day to dust it off and give it its time to shine.
 For me, that meant my wire Eiffel tower and array of French books.
 To finish off your spread and score that je ne sais quoi, add a string of lights or light a candle.

 First things first, baguette is a necessity.
 I paired it with a jar of Nutella, which would also pair well with croissants and other pastries.
 After trying two stores to little avail, I finally found some flavored macarons at a small hole-in-the-wall of a shop in mid-Missouri.

 Who knew it would be so’ difficult to find macarons when I could find them on every corner last summer?!

 Pair your snacks with café au lait, Orangina or carbonated water.
 I opted for a French flag-inspired drink: iced strawberry lemonade topped with blueberries.
 Other ideas for your Bastille Day rendez-vous: a cheese spread and a crêpe station.